gurubamal/success_taste/README.md

 4) #./final_touch.sh

-NOTE: in case you are using windows, instead of using ./final_touch.sh use  below command (from command line): vagrant ssh node6  -c '/vagrant/05_post_join_control.sh'
+NOTE: in case you are using windows, instead of using ./final_touch.sh use  following command (from command line): vagrant ssh node6  -c '/vagrant/05_post_join_control.sh'

 Once you have completed the above commands, your Kubernetes cluster would be ready within the next 5 minutes.